oroinc/documentation/api/client-requirements.rst

     ]}

-Requests with the invalid **Content-Type** value in the header will be perceived as a plain request, so the response data will have a plain format rather than JSON:API.
+Requests with the non JSON:API media type value will be perceived as a plain API request, so the response data will have a plain format rather than JSON:API.

-**Example of Invalid Content-Type**
+**Example of Non JSON:API Media Type**

 *Request*